Qllela/alx-pre_course/README.md

-## this is my first repository on the ALX SE program.
+This is my first update on a repository on the ALX SE program using GitHub.com.